 IELTS Speaking Tip #10: Improve your Vocabulary

 Enrich your vocabulary as much as possible.
-It’s always better to use interesting words instead of the overly used ones.
+It’s always better to use interesting words instead of overly used ones.
 Try to speak in less common words such as magnificent, tremendous, dreadful, etc.

-Start practising today with 10 Minute School
+Start practicing today with 10 Minute School

 It might seem hard at first, but we all need to start somewhere.
 With the right support, you can achieve a high IELTS score.
 Check out this all in one spoken English course: ঘরে বসে Spoken English by our very own Munzereen Shahid scoring 8.5 in IELTS.
 Good luck with your take on the IELTS speaking test.